 socket rather than the screw terminals shown above.
 Furthermore it was

 important to maintain the correct polarity of the interconnection cable.

 This was achieved by adding coloured dots to the plugs and the sockets.

-The red dot was used for the connection of the detector, whilst a black
+The red dot was used for the connection of the detector, whilst a blue

 dot was used for the microphone.
 Using pre-assembled hearing aid cables,

 made installation of the bug much more convenient and faster.